The Leader Building - 1912

 100 Public Square, Cleveland

 This building was constructed as the flagship department store for the Higbee Company and is part of the Tower City Center complex.
-The Higbee Company occupied the building until 1984 when it was acquired by Dillards.
-The building is now home to the Horseshoe Cleveland casino, and has been featured prominently in several films, including 'A Christmas Story'.
+The Higbee Company occupied the building until 1984 when it was acquired by Dillards department store.
+The building is now home to the JACK Casino (formerly Horseshoe Cleveland), and has been featured prominently in several films, including 'A Christmas Story'.

 Crittenden Court - 1996